 As you begin their research for a well-bred, healthy dog, you’ll hear the same term over and over again: show quality.
 But what, exactly, does show quality mean?

 The term show quality is primarily used by breeders who participate in the sport of showing dogs.
-The most competitive show dogs are those that conform to the Weimaraner breed standard.
+The most competitive show dogs are those that closely conform to the Weimaraner breed standard.
 (This is where the term, conformation, comes from.)
 Dog shows are just like any other sport; the participating dogs have to be competitive in order to be win.

 A show quality Weimaraner puppy is one whose breeder has evaluated and identified as a dog that has enough merit to one day become a Show Champion.

 In order to be competitive at the dog shows, breeders (at minimum) have to evaluate their entire litter of puppies and pick the right dog(s).
 Further, there are two primary components to consider in picking a show dog:

-Let’s take a look at the fourth paragraph of the Weimaraner Breed Standard: The back should be moderate in length, set in a straight line, strong, and should slope slightly from the withers.
+Structure.
+Structure is how a dog is built.
+The fourth paragraph of the Weimaraner Breed Standard speaks to structure: The back should be moderate in length, set in a straight line, strong, and should slope slightly from the withers.
 The chest should be well developed and deep with shoulders well laid back.
 Ribs well sprung and long.
 Abdomen firmly held; moderately tucked up flank.
 The brisket should extend to the elbow.

 The above puppy was evaluated to be show quality from a conformation perspective because she met much the criteria listed in the breed standard.

-The below puppy was NOT evaluated to be a show quality from a conformation perspective because she DIDN’T meet as much of the criteria in the breed standard.
+The above puppy was NOT evaluated to be a show quality from a conformation perspective because she DIDN’T meet as much of the criteria in the breed standard.

 Here are the same two puppies side by side: Can you see the structural difference between the two?